Elon, North Carolina

 3) Angels have different ministries

 They are called “ministering spirits” in the NT (Hebrews 1:14).
-We have different ministries and so do angels.
+You do not have to be behind a pulpit to have a ministry.
+Angels have ministries as well.
 We see many of these angels in Daniel.
+What are some of the ministry of angels?

 They are military angels.
 They are combat angels.
 They are spiritual warfare angels.
 Michael is one bad dude.
 He is bad to the bone.
 He is a warrior angel.
 He is a military angel.